ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Unicode Scalar Value:
 : Any Unicode {{UNICODE}} code point except high-surrogate and low-surrogate code points.
   In other words, integers in either of the inclusive base 16 ranges 0 to D7FF and E000 to 10FFFF.
-JSON values of type string are sequences of Unicode scalar values.
+JSON string values are sequences of Unicode scalar values.

 Singular Path:
 : A JSONPath expression built from segments each of which, regardless of the input value,